-The Bank has put in place the Loan Policy and Credit Risk Management Policy, approved by the Board of Directors.
-While the Loan Policy covers the rules and regulations for processing and sanction of credit, Bank's approach to monitoring of credit, etc., the Credit Risk Management Policy describes credit risk identification process, procedure for measurement of credit risk and risk mitigation strategies.
+The Bank has put in place the Loan Policy, NPA Management Policy and Credit Risk Management Policy, approved by the Board of Directors.
+While the Loan Policy covers the rules and regulations for processing and sanction of credit, Bank's approach to monitoring of credit, etc., the NPA Management policy covers the rules regarding NPA Management, provisioning, collection & recovery, and mechanisms like compromise settlements, restructuring, legal action, write-off etc. and the Credit Risk Management Policy describes credit risk identification process, procedure for measurement of credit risk and risk mitigation strategies.